 An incident is observed and/or reported by parents, pupils or staff.
 It is always taken seriously.
-The Class teacher or guardian is informed and makes a decision based on their knowledge of the children involved, and any previous incidents, as to whether it is a behaviour or bullying issue.
+The Class teacher or guardian is informed and with a team of a minimum of three and including the Anti Bullying Lead, a decision will be made based on their knowledge of the children involved, and any previous incidents, as to whether it is a behaviour or bullying issue.
+Regardless of the decision, the incident will be recorded on My Concern

 - If the incident is a behaviour issue, the class teacher will deal with it, if necessary using the sanctions procedure set out in section 8 of the Behaviour Policy. - If it is a bullying issue, the DSL must be informed, and details must be brought to the Teachers meeting.
-The School will also record all incidents and action taken on MyConcern. - Bullying is repetitive behaviour, and careful record keeping helps to identify patterns of behaviour, new concerns, and children regularly engaging in bullying behaviour, and provides evidence that the School is monitoring the situation. - Class teacher/guardian discusses the incident firstly with the victim to find out what happened.
-The School will take time to listen to all children involved.
+The School will also record all incidents and action taken on MyConcern. - Bullying is repetitive behaviour, and careful record keeping helps to identify patterns of behaviour, new concerns, and children regularly engaging in bullying behaviour, and provides evidence that the School is monitoring the situation. - Class teacher/guardian/Anti bullying lead discusses the incident first with the victim to find out what happened.
+TFollowing the initial meeting/interview, the CLass teacher/guardian/anti bullying lead will meet with/interview all others involved to conduct a full and fair investigation